kneedeepio/python-plugin-framework/README.md

 # python-plugin-framework
-A plugin framework for web applications written in Python.
+A plugin framework for applications written in Python.